 How do you calculate monthly payments on student loans?

-How much you pay each month on your student loans depends on a variety of factors, including your principal loan balances, average interest rate, and the repayment plans you’re on.
+How much you pay each month on your student loans depends on a variety of factors, including your principal loan balances, average student loan interest rates, and the repayment plans you’re on.

 Some repayment plans have fixed minimum monthly payments.
 For instance, under the standard 10-year repayment plan for federal student loans, your must make monthly payments of at least $50.

 Remember, if you can afford it, you can always pay more than the required minimum monthly amount.
 This will help you pay off your debt faster.